deryayigit/ceng-foundations/differential-equations/README.md

 # Differential Equations

-A differential equation is any equation which contains derivatives, either ordinary derivatives or partial derivatives.
+A differential equation is any equation that contains derivatives—either ordinary derivatives or partial derivatives.
+Differential equations describe how a system changes with respect to a quantity such as time, position, temperature, or pressure, and they express the relationship between a function and its derivatives.

-A differential equation is a mathematical expression that describes how a system changes with respect to a quantity such as time, position, temperature, or pressure, and involves a function together with its derivatives.
-For example, the equation that relates an object's position to its velocity and acceleration is also a differential equation.
+For example, the equation that relates an object's position to its velocity and acceleration is a differential equation.

-Differential equations represent physical models and are referred to as mathematical models.
-The main purpose of solving differential equations is to gain insight into the mathematical model that expresses a physical process.
-Understanding a complex and natural process often involves reducing it to its simplest form.
-Hence, to comprehend the equations that describe these models and their solutions, we must first be familiar with their simpler versions.
+Differential equations represent physical processes and are therefore considered mathematical models.
+The main purpose of solving differential equations is to understand the behavior of a physical system through its mathematical model.
+Understanding complex natural processes often requires reducing them to simpler forms; thus, to comprehend these models and their solutions, one must first become familiar with simpler types of differential equations.

-An ordinary differential equation (ODE) is one in which the unknown function depends on only one independent variable.
-If the unknown function depends on two or more independent variables, the differential equation is called a partial differential equation (PDE).
+An ordinary differential equation (ODE) is a differential equation in which the unknown function depends on only one independent variable.
+A partial differential equation (PDE) is used when the unknown function depends on two or more independent variables.

-The order of a differential equation is the order of the highest derivative appearing in the equation.
+The order of a differential equation is the order of the highest derivative appearing in the equation. order of a differential equation is the order of the highest derivative appearing in the equation.

 ---